 Users can choose which platform best suits their needs instead of simply using the one manufacturers want them to use.
 That means, depending on what OS they choose, they may have a vastly different experience from someone else who chooses a different OS for their PinePhone.

-On the flip side, users may have to load their preferred operating system on the device themselves unless Pine64 plans on releasing separate community editions for each variant.
+On the flip side, users have to load their preferred operating system on the device themselves if they don’t care for the preinstalled OS.
 This could potentially make the PinePhone a little too complicated for the average consumer.
+Again, Pine64 has previously sold a version with alternative platforms, so hopefully, we see them continue this trend.

 What about the specs?

-The PinePhone will come in at a grand total of $150, and the specs match that price tag.
-It will come with the Allwinner A64 quad-core SoC, Mali 400 MP2 GPU, 2GB of RAM, and a 2,000mAh battery.
+The PinePhone comes in at a starting price of $150, and the specs match that price tag.
+It will come with the Allwinner A64 quad-core SoC, Mali 400 MP2 GPU, 2GB of RAM, 16GB of expandable storage, and a “2,750mAh to 3,000mAh” battery.

 The display will be a 5.95-inch 1,440×720 LCD panel.
 The rear camera will tout a 5MP shooter, while the selfie camera sports a measly 2MP sensor.

 It will also include a USB-C charging port, a headphone jack, and a plastic chassis.
 Altogether, the device will weigh about 185 grams.
-Needless to say, you shouldn’t get this device if you are looking for high-end specs.
+Needless to say, you shouldn’t get this device if you are looking for a flagship phone experience.

 Will it run my favorite mobile apps?

 The answer to this question is not as simple as we might hope.
 Depending on which OS you choose, you will get access to vastly different application libraries.
-Some of the supported operating systems aim to include full Linux app support.
+Some of the supported operating systems, such as the preinstalled Manjaro platform, aim to include comprehensive Linux app support.
 Others want to develop their own mobile app ecosystem.

 Other than that, app options are limited with the other offerings.
 If you are thinking about purchasing this device, expect to make some sacrifices as far as mobile app selection is concerned.